 Regional blocks have a letter in the lower right corner denoting their Home Region: Wales, the North, the Midlands, the East, the South or London.
-The lower right corner is also colour coded according to the Region.
+The lower right corner is also colour coded according to the Region 4.11.
 Regional blocks are restricted in their movement: they must end any type of move (including Retreat or Regroup after a Battle) either in their Home Region or in the same Area as a Leader or their Regional Leader.
 Regional blocks may only benefit from Recruitment when in their Home Region.

-Covenanter blocks belong to the Parliamentarian player, but are green in colour and are labelled with Sc in the lower right corner.
-They are deployed in Scotland when the Solemn League and Covenant occurs 11.1 or the Earl of Callendar Enters England 2.22.
+Covenanter blocks belong to the Parliamentarian player.
+They are green and have the letters Sc in the lower right corner.
+They are deployed in Scotland when the Solemn League and Covenant 11.1 or the Earl of Calender Enters England 2.22 Major

+Events occur.
 They are Regional blocks with a Home Region of Scotland and the North, and are thus treated in a slightly different way to other Regional blocks.